···

 Set a Boundary

-Ten minutes of thinking, then shift.
+Ten minutes of thinking, then shift to something physical.

 Move Your Body

 Walk, stretch, shower.
-Change the channel.
+Change the channel entirely.

 When Thoughts Keep Replaying